GkhnGG/GkhnGG/README.md

+###  Gökhan Gülçakır's GitHub Repository:
+Hello there! 👋 I'm Gökhan Gülçakır, a sophomore Industrial Engineering major at Bilkent University.
+I'm passionate about software development and currently pursuing a minor in this field.

 ### About Me:
-Hello there, I am Gökhan Gülçakır, A sophomore IE major at Bilkent University.
-I am also doing minor in software development.
+-🎓 Education: B.Sc. in Industrial Engineering at Bilkent University -📚 Minor: Software Development

+## Current Focus:
-Currently focusing on mastering on Python topics and learning C language.
+I am currently dedicating my time to mastering Python and learning the C programming language.
+As a sophomore, I am enthusiastic about expanding my knowledge in software development and applying it to real-world problems.

 <!--